| | | |

 Freeze it in portions

-This is especially useful when you need just a small amount to flavor the sauce, or you want a frozen snack.
+This is especially useful when you need only a small amount to flavor the sauce or when you want a frozen snack.

 Thawing puree